CyVerse-learning-materials/learning-center-2.0-release/README.md

 In this repo are some configuration files needed to bring existing repos to the Learning Center 2.0 spec.

-This repo contains a master list of URLs that all CyVerse learning materials can pull from.

 ## 2.0 Upgraded Files